The Age of Transparency and Its Impact on The Nonprofit World

 In an age where technology drives results, people demand transparency and accountability.
 And if organizations aren't willing to provide it, they could find the current ripped open for them.

-András Szántó, a prominent consultant in cultural policy and philanthropy states, “It’s hard to satisfy all concerns and constituencies.
+András Szántó, a prominent cultural policy and philanthropy consultant, states, "It's hard to satisfy all concerns and constituencies.
 The crises involved now play out in the open, stoked by social media.
-And there’s no commonly accepted road map.”
+And there's no commonly accepted road map."

-Even when organizations operate in congruence with their guidelines, there are still instances in which donors can become tainted.
-Take the good faith donation David Radler issued to Queen’s University before being charged with mail fraud and wire fraud, ultimately convicted of some charges.
-Queen’s University returned the $1 million dollar donation saying the funds had been “compromised” and removed Radler’s name from their donor wall.
+Even when organizations operate in unity with their guidelines, there are still instances in which donors can become tainted.
+Take the excellent faith donation David Radler issued to Queen's University before being charged with mail fraud and wire fraud, ultimately convicted of some charges.
+Queen's University returned the 1 million dollar donation saying the funds had been "compromised," and removed Radler's name from their donor wall.

-Another way nonprofits can respond to tainted donors with varying degrees of success include compromises in which the nonprofit keeps the donation but removes the donor name from any accolades.
-However, donor anonymity may not age well in an era where transparency is valued and the internet makes it easy to get and share information.
+Another way nonprofits can respond to tainted donors with varying degrees of success include compromises in which the nonprofit keeps the donation but removes the donor's name from any accolades.
+However, donor anonymity may not age well in an era where transparency is valued, and the internet makes it easy to get and share information.

-Technically, there is no such thing as a completely anonymous donor, or shouldn’t be - ever.
-With private foundations, all donors must be disclosed on the organization’s tax return; and that is a public document open to public scrutiny.
+Technically, there is no such thing as a completely anonymous donor, or shouldn't be - ever.
+With private foundations, all donors must be disclosed on the organization's tax return; and that is a public document open to public scrutiny.
 Public charities must disclose large donors on their tax returns.
-Even though not a completely public document, the donor’s name minimally will be known to the tax preparer and the officer signing it.
-Moreover, the public charity’s board of directors have the right, and fiduciary responsibility, to know the identity of donors.
-So, you have to assume that no matter how few, someone is going to know the donor’s identity - not anonymous.
+Even though not a completely public record, the donor's name minimally will be known to the tax preparer and the officer signing it.
+Moreover, the public charity's board of directors has the right, and fiduciary responsibility, to know the identity of donors.
+So, you have to assume that no matter how few, someone will see the donor's identity - not anonymous.

-Donors who really want anonymity may give their gift through an attorney or an anonymous donor advised fund at another charity.
-Anybody hear alarm bells?
+Donors who want anonymity may give gifts through an attorney or an anonymous donor-advised fund at another charity.
+Does anybody hear alarm bells?
 Maintaining donor anonymity from the public is one thing, but hiding the donor from the directors and staff responsible for the organization?
 I think not.

 To combat the risk of taking a questionable donation and having that exposed, nonprofit organizations should have transparent, concrete plans in place that are used to vet every donor.
-Starting with a set of board approved policies and guidelines is the bare minimum.
-The upside of this process is that the organization is able to form relationships with many of their donors.
+Starting with a set of board-approved policies and guidelines is the bare minimum.
+The upside of this process is that the organization can form relationships with many of its donors.